Keeping your details secure

 How to create a strong password

 Creating a strong password is extremely important.
-Improvements in computer processing technology have increased the number of password combinations a hacker can use to crack your passwords (up to 200,000 combinations per second).
+With improvements in modern technology have come methods to increase the number of password combinations a hacker can use to crack your passwords – some can check billions per second!

-Below, you will find some information on what constitutes a strong password, and some things to avoid when you are creating a password.
+Below you will find some information on what constitutes a strong password and some things to avoid when creating these:

-- Predictability – Strong passwords should use a range of characters in various sets (i.e. numbers, symbols, lowercase and capital letters) in order to increase the number of possible combinations and reduce the predictability of a password – “3D6BeC5Mdspc4g” is a better password than “mybirthday”.
+- Predictability – Strong passwords should use a range of characters in various sets (i.e. numbers, symbols, lowercase and capital letters) in order to increase the number of possible combinations and reduce the predictability of a password.
+You can even include spaces in your passwords!

 - Make It Memorable – ‘Passphrases’ with varied characters are a clever way to create strong, memorable passwords.
-Here are some examples.
+Your passphrase should comprise at least four words.
+Some examples are:

 - ‘June School Holidays’ can be modified to 7un3Schoo1Ho!idays.